 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-The learning experience of the course includes, in addition to face-to-face lectures, the solution in class of exercises that allow students to apply and better assimilate the tools presented in the course.
+The learning experience of the course includes, in addition to face-to-face and online lectures, the solution of exercises that allow students to apply and better assimilate the tools presented in the course.
 Students are encouraged to bring their own views and share their insights.